The OPOL Agreement

 Where does the OPOL Agreement apply?

-OPOL applies to offshore facilities within the jurisdiction of the United Kingdom of Great Britain and Northern Ireland and has subsequently been extended to offshore facilities within the jurisdictions of Denmark, the Federal Republic of Germany, France, the Republic of Ireland, the Netherlands, Norway, the Isle of Man, the Faroe Islands and Greenland (collectively the Designated States), but to the extent applicable to any of the Designated States always excluding any offshore facilities located in the Baltic and Mediterranean Seas.
+The OPOL Agreement initially applied to offshore facilities within the jurisdiction of the United Kingdom but was subsequently extended to allow it to apply to offshore facilities within the jurisdictions of Denmark, Germany, France, the Republic of Ireland, the Netherlands, Norway, the Isle of Man, the Faroe Islands and Greenland (collectively the Designated States), but excluding any offshore facilities located in the Baltic and Mediterranean Seas.

-The location of the pollution damage or the place where remedial measures are taken, need not necessarily be within waters within the jurisdiction of a Designated State; the location of the offshore facility from which the discharge of oil took place is the governing factor.
+The location of the pollution damage or the place where remedial measures are taken need not necessarily be in waters within the jurisdiction of a Designated State; the location of the offshore facility from which the escape or discharge of oil took place is the governing factor.

-Operators undertake to establish and maintain their financial responsibility to meet their obligations for an amount of not less than US $250 million any one incident.
+Operators undertake to establish and maintain financial responsibility to meet their obligations under OPOL for an amount of not less than US $250 million for any one incident and US $500 million in the annual aggregate.

-Each year, members must submit evidence of financial responsibility to OPOL in the prescribed format covering 100% interest in the facilities operated by them including the carried interest of their co-venturers, if any.
+Each year, members must submit evidence of financial responsibility to OPOL in the prescribed format covering 100% interest in the facilities operated by them including the interests of any co-venturers.
+The evidence of financial responsibility required to be submitted is prescribed by the OPOL Rules, which members of OPOL are required to comply with pursuant to the OPOL Agreement.